hoplaahei/hoplaahei.github.io/_posts/2014-06-13-gentoo-with-uefi-and-btrfs-root.md

 Press enter to boot, and then type ```startx``` from command-line to run the graphical environment.
 Use network-manager icon in the taskbar to setup wifi.

-Now skip straight to [Part 4](http://www.gentoo.org/doc/en/handbook/handbook-x86.xml?part=4) of the Gentoo Handbook.
+Now skip straight to Part 1, [Chapter 4](http://www.gentoo.org/doc/en/handbook/handbook-amd64.xml?part=1&chap=4) of the Gentoo Handbook.